 These risks have intensified not only in light of the increased VPN demand but also as China seizes the opportunity posed by the pandemic to export its surveillance tech.

-We have been investigating free mobile VPN apps since 2018, and were the first to uncover the extent to which many of the most popular free VPN apps were secretly Chinese-owned, despite China’s strict ban on VPNs and general hostility to internet freedom.
+We have been reviewing VPNs since 2016, and have been investigating free mobile VPN apps very closely since 2018.
+We were the first to uncover the extent to which many of the most popular free VPN apps were secretly Chinese-owned, despite China’s strict ban on VPNs and general hostility to internet freedom.

 These changes make it much harder to argue that Hong Kong-registered VPN apps with mainland Chinese ownership are somehow beyond reach of Beijing.

 It’s more important than ever to scrutinize those apps most vulnerable to state interference and raise awareness of the risks.

 We therefore reviewed the top 20 free mobile VPN apps in Google Play and Apple’s App Store in the United States.
 We identified 14 apps for further investigation of their ownership and corporate structure.